C-Claus/BlenderScripts/BlenderBIMExcel/setup_instructions_and_explanation.md

 MS Excel is a widely used spreadsheet program.
 The idea is to bundle the possibilities of MS Excel with BlenderBIM add-on .
 This way the end user can experience a fast workflow to do the following tasks:
 - Checking IFC according to the IDM
 - Creating schedules in Excel from IFC
-- Writing back data from Excel to IFC

 # Dependencies & set up instructions (Tested on Windows 10)